Water and Sewer – FAQs

 – Ensure that plumbing and faucets are not leaking with a visual inspection.

 – If you and any other occupants are going to be away for a period of time (a few hours or work day), you can read the meter before leaving the home and read it when you return.
 If the meter read has changed and you are confident no one used any water during that period, you may have a leak.

 Who is responsible if there is a leak?

 The property owner is responsible for all water and sewer lines from the street tap to the house, including all plumbing within the house.
 If you rent a home, please contact your landlord to report your concerns.
 The respective Borough department maintains and repairs water and sewer lines at the street level.
-Water meters are also maintained by the Bedford Borough Water Authority as normal wear and tear occurs.
-The Bedford Borough Water Authority shall not be responsible for any damage to or loss of any water meter arising out of or caused by a customer’s or resident’s negligence or carelessness.
+Water meters are also maintained by the Municipal Authority of the Borough of Bedford as normal wear and tear occurs.
+The Municipal Authority of the Borough of Bedford shall not be responsible for any damage to or loss of any water meter arising out of or caused by a customer’s or resident’s negligence or carelessness.